greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/highavail/topics/g-detecting-a-failed-segment.html.md

 :   How often, in seconds, to begin a new FTS loop.
 For example if the setting is 60 and the probe loop takes 10 seconds, the FTS process sleeps 50 seconds.
 If the setting is 60 and probe loop takes 75 seconds, the process sleeps 0 seconds.
 The default is 60, and the maximum is 3600.

 gp\_fts\_probe\_timeout
-:   Probe timeout between master and segment, in seconds.
+:   Probe timeout between coordinator and segment, in seconds.
 The default is 20, and the maximum is 3600.

 gp\_fts\_probe\_retries
 :   The number of attempts to probe a segment.
 For example if the setting is 5 there will be 4 retries after the first attempt fails.
 Default: 5